buihdk/buihdk/README.md

 -->

 ### Hello there 👋
-#### Here's a bit about me
+#### I'm Khoa Bui.
+Here's a bit about me
-- 👨‍💻 I'm a full-stack developer with a focus on front-end architecture.
+- 💻 I'm a full-stack developer with a focus on front-end architecture.
-- 🔄 I've got a knack for setting up apps from scratch and seamlessly transitioning old legacy systems to cutting-edge technology.
+- 📦 I've got a knack for setting up apps from scratch and seamlessly transitioning old legacy systems to cutting-edge technology.
 - 🎾 When I'm not coding, I'm a competitive tennis player with a love for the game.
 - ⛰️ I'm also a fitness enthusiast who enjoys hiking and working out.
 - 🎓 Presently, I'm broadening my skills by pursuing a part-time MS degree at Georgia Tech, where I'm specializing in Machine Learning.